kuserich/wp-block-container/readme.txt

 2. Container as hero section with a background image and a title

 == Changelog ==
+= 1.1.0 =
+* Add support for sixa Box Shadow Extension

 = 1.0.0 =
 * Initial release

 == Upgrade Notice ==
+= 1.1.0 =
+Upgrade to add support for the sixa Box Shadow Extension.

 = 1.0.0 =
 Initial version of sixa Container Block.